 He said "If you have any problems, just mark 100% on the CSS and call me and we'll work it out."
 I told him I was going to be honest, and he said "come on, all you'll be doing is ruining the commission for the salesman, and hurting yourself."
 It's like they were real scared.
 Also, they offered me a free tank of gas if I return the CSS to them personally.
 Why would they want to get their hands on it firs?

-What to do When They Bribe You for Your Customer Satisfaction Survey
+2. When They Bribe You for Your Customer Satisfaction Survey

 Make a photocopy of your completed survey and return the original to the dealership to get your free tank of gas.
 Send the photocopy to the manufacturer with a note telling them the dealer bribed you to turn in the survey to them: "Since I was offered a free tank of gas from the Dealer not to send you my survey, I hope this photocopy will do."